 Among pothos variations, neon pothos has a “medal”: it has the most exquisite heart shaped leaves of all.
 In reality, it derives from a hue, neon green, which is the gleaming green of early neon lights.
 Since the leaves of this kind of pothos are the most vivid green you’ve ever seen.

 Actually, they begin a little lighter and eventually turn beautiful neon green.
-As a monochromatic type, neon pothos surely makes the best of both form and color, which may explain why it is so popular.
+As a monochromatic type, neon pothos surely makes the best of both form and colour, which may explain why it is so popular.

 3. Marble Queen Pothos